BryceLohr/Sublimetext3User/README.md

 1. `:wq` saves current file and closes buffer
 1. `:e` edits a file
 1. `ZZ` saves and closes current file as a normal-mode command
+1. `gd` invokes Goto Definition on the word under the cursor

 Installation
 ------------